phylotastic/datelifeweb/README.md

 # datelifeweb
 Contains the code for running the datelife website.

 Ideally, the directories here go inside /srv/shiny-server.
-See the Dockerfile for datelifdocker.
+See the Dockerfile for [datelifedocker](https://github.com/phylotastic/datelifedocker).